 The Venice Symphony’s 2017-18 season will feature the seven finalists for The Symphony’s next Music Director and Conductor in a quest to Find Our Maestro.
 The Symphony’s accomplished musicians will be joined by renowned guest soloists as these conductors lead a concert program they designed just for our Symphony.
 Do not miss a moment of this exciting season.

 For season tickets and packages, print and mail this order form to Venice Symphony, 230 S. Tamiami Trail, Suite 3A, Venice, FL 34284 or request a brochure to be mailed.
 Subscriptions start at $156.
-Individual tickets for the 2017-18 season go on sale on Sept.
+Individual tickets for the 2017-18 season go on sale at 8 am on Sept.
 1, 2017.

 Click here or below to learn more about this season’s guest conductors.

 November 17, 2017 at 7:30 pm and Nov.
 18, 2017 at 3:30 pm: